 If you want a land survey done before you close on land, you’ll need to hire a land surveyor.

-It’s often best to do this unless there was a very recent survey that corresponds with the current physical boundary lines that are evident on the property.
+It’s often best to do this unless there was a very recent survey that corresponds with the current physical boundary lines.

 In most cases, buyers will pay for surveys as they are the ones benefitting from this type of information.